DevExpress-Examples/XAF-How-to-Implement-CRUD-Operations-for-Non-Persistent-Objects-Stored-Remotely/readme.md

 # XAF - How to Implement CRUD Operations for Non-Persistent Objects Stored Remotely

 This example demonstrates an implementation of editable non-persistent objects that represent data stored remotely and separately from the main XAF application database.
 You can create, modify, and delete these non-persistent objects.
 The changes are persisted in the external storage.
-The built-in `IsNewObject` function is used in the Appearance rule criterion.
-This rule disables the key property editor after an `Account` object is saved.
+The built-in [`IsNewObject`](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.IsNewObject(System.Object)) function is used in the Appearance rule criterion that disables the key property editor after a non-persistent object is saved.

 ## Implementation Details